 info about the new dfw database format

-own file format.
-This is long step in the direction of making Darts for Windows a complete all round program for both the everyday player and large organisations organising the biggest tournaments in the world.
-It also makes the program a lot more user friendly.
+This is long step in the direction of making Darts for Windows a complete all round program for both the everyday player and large organisations

-When a program has its own file format and the software is also programmed and prepared for it, it’s only to double click
+When a program has its own file format and the software is also programmed and prepared for it, it’s only to double click on any dfw database file to have

-It’s now also possible to open a Darts for Windows database from the command prompt
+It’s now also possible to open a Darts for Windows database from the command prompt by entering the following command (database name

-by entering the following command (database name Note that Darts for Windows 2008 still supports the old MDB file format, but, as previous stated, opening a MDB file in DfW will convert it on the fly to the new DFW format.
+Note that Darts for Windows 2008 still supports the old MDB file format, but, as previous stated, opening a MDB file in DfW will convert it on the fly to the new DFW format.
 A DFW file is not compatible with Microsoft Access.

 Open the file Explorer and browse to your Darts for Windows database folder.